Are you confused about headphones jacks and plugs?

 Despite Apple’s continuous effort to kill off the analog headphone jack, this interface is still proving resilient.
 There is some merit to Apple’s approach, inconvenient as it may be during the transitioning period.
 The all-digital Lightning connector is capable of transferring more data than an analog 3.5mm cable, it can power the device it’s connected to, enable active noise canceling without the need for batteries, and so much more.

 But we’re not here to talk about the Lightning cable.
 Instead, this article will focus on the differences between the many types of analog headphone plugs.
 We’ll focus on the plugs (the parts on the ends of headphone cables) rather than the jacks (the connectors that the plugs are inserted into) since they’re much easier to visually distinguish.

 All you should know about jacks is that they usually require a port with the same wiring, but this isn’t always the case.

 All plugs have several conductors, which serve as contact points between the plug and the jack.
 The connectors are divided by black rings which are known as insulating bands.
 Later, when we need to count “rings” to determine how many conductors there are, we will not be referring to the black insulating bands.

-An analog cable plug can have anywhere between 2 and 5 conductors (or pins), which are divided into sleeves (S), tips (T), and rings (R).
+An analog cable plug can have anywhere between 2 to 5 conductors (or pins), which are divided into sleeves (S), tips (T) and rings (R).
 The two mandatory conductors are the sleeve (S) and the tip (T).
 A plug with just the sleeve and the tip is known as a 2 conductor plug or a TS connector.
-The plug can also have one, two, or three rings (R), each of which serves as a separate new conductor.
+The plug can also have one, two or three rings (R), each of which serves as a separate new conductor.